Can Salt Water Pool Cause Rash? Quick Solutions & Prevention

 Clean Your Salt Cell

 Remove and inspect your salt chlorine generator cell for calcium scale buildup - white, chalky deposits on the plates.
-Clean with a 10:1 water-to-muriatic acid solution, soaking for 10-15 minutes.
+Clean with a 10:1 water-to-muriatic acid solution (always add acid to water, never water to acid), soaking for 10-15 minutes.
 Always wear safety equipment including gloves, eye protection, and ensure proper ventilation when handling muriatic acid.
 Rinse thoroughly before reinstalling.

 pH Correction Methods